ogewan/direction.js/README.md

 * ~~Scrollto implementation~~
 * ~~Efficient spinner, currently spinner is always animated, since it uses setInterval, using requestAnimationFrame alone would cut my userbase so I need the fallback, but the first issue is getting the fallback to work.~~
   * Addendum: setInterval replaced with setTimeout, so now the spinner pauses when a slide is displayed.
 Granted, requestAnimationFrame should theoretically do better than setTimeout, setTimeout preserves compatibility and only active when no slides are visible, which is when they are loading, so in this case the costs are much greater than the benefits.
-* _direction.js is more or less finished for now, development focus will return back to comix-ngn.
-Any changes to direction.js should be only optimization and file size reduction._
 * Add video and animated gif support, because this will violate the size constraints of a MicroLib, this functionality will only be present in an alternate file called directionpl.js
 * Adding video and animated gif support while keeping min file under 5KB.

-_*I say direction can take an object as an argument, but_ **_DO NOT USE AN OBJECT_** _.
-I only included the object parameter for completeness.
-Unlike the string and array of strings, the object is assumed to be correct, but only works correctly for the formatted JSON objects in [comix-ngn].
-Unless your object is formatted exactly the same, it will break the function._
+* integrate infinite into direction

-_**Because it attaches to an element in the DOM, please make sure that the DOM is loaded/ready before you call direction().
+_*Because it attaches to an element in the DOM, please make sure that the DOM is loaded/ready before you call direction().
 If you don't it will immediately hit a "[cannot call method 'appendChild' of null]" error._

 [comix-ngn]: http://comixngn.js.org/